KindaSwiss/MySublimeCustomizations/README.md

 #### Gulp integration

-Something that is not included here, is the server I use to receive error messages from Gulp files.
-It can be found [here](https://github.com/anthonykoch/sublimegulpserver).
+I also run a local server which can receive and display error messages from Gulp Tasks, which may be [found here](https://github.com/anthonykoch/editorconnect-sublime).

 ## Commands

 #### RemoveWhiteSpaceSelectionLinesCommand

 Removes selection lines that are just whitespace.
-It is meant to be used after split_selection_into_lines so that only lines that have text (not just whitespace) are selected.
+Each line must be separately selected (e.g. after running split_selection_into_lines) in order for it to work properly.

 ## Build Systems

 #### Node

-Uses babel-node to compile and run ES6 javascript.
+Runs a JavaScript file with ES6 syntax enabled.

+#### InfoNode

+Runs a JavaScript file with ES6 syntax enabled.
+This build option also set's the trace-opt flag so that V8 will output optimization information.

+#### Tape

+Runs a JavaScript file and pipes its output to tap-spec.
+This assumes the file tap-spec is available to the file being run.

 #### Mocha

-Used to run tests.
+Used to run mocha tests (indivdual files) with ES6 syntax enabled.
+Babel must be globally installed from npm first.